iamDio/Studio32/README.md

-# inSound
+# Studio32
-business website for inSound
+business website for Studio32